-Introduction – While Convergent billing and the split OCS architecture tend to present many benefits to the operator, they could bring out complexities where the implementation of business rules can prove to be very difficult, i.e. you lose flexibility in case you give freebies (airtime, sms etc).
-In actual usage, Diameter Credit Control request messages in OCS.
-These messages are sent by network elements over Ro Interface will be received by the Online Charging Module’s message processor function.
-As part of processing these messages, this module will need to interact with the Rating Function Module, as well as with the ABMF module.
-In Convergent billing systems, we have modules, which take care of Online Charging (Prepaid) and Interconnect billing (Batch/Postpaid) as part of a single billing system, like the OCS System.
+Now lets look at DCC or Diameter Credit Control request messages in OCS.
+These messages are sent by network elements over Ro Interface and received by online charging module message processor function.
+As part of processing these messages, this module interact with the rating function module, as well as with the ABMF module.
+In convergent billing systems, we have modules, which take care of online Charging (Prepaid) and Interconnect billing (Batch/Postpaid) as part of a single billing system, like the OCS System.

 - The new networks are designed to transport higher loads, how are calls routed in the first place?

 * Are all calls sent to S-OCS and if no Free Call Balance call is re-routed to P-OCS?
 Both utilize the diameter protocol to manage and monetize traffic.

 - Are all calls handled by S-OCS and if no cached balance uses DCCA to do normal quota management with P-OCS (as per case 1 above)